SURV-102 - Advanced Land Surveying - Kyle Gatlin

 Introduction

 This letter is to provide you with important information regarding the Surv 102 (Advance Land Surveying) course.
-This course is in the OnlineLive format for the lectures and Live in-person format for the Labs on select days.
-Each student will use Zoom to join the classroom lecture on lecture days at a specific times.
+This course is in the OnlineLive and Live in-person format for lectures on specific days and times weekly.
 The Zoom technology will allow students to join and participate in the classroom synchronously and remotely.
-The lab portion of this course will meet in person (face-to-face) on Lab days.
-Labs are mandatory.

 If you have any questions after reading this information and reviewing the course description, please feel free to email me.